gist-rs/book/src/ml/mod.md

 ## Goals

-- Try to catch up `ML` knowledge first.
+- Collection of `ML` knowledge I like.
 - Categorize later.

 ## Topic